Keenan-Faure/Book-Bot/README.md

 Personal Project 1 (Course no.7)
 It is my first portfolio project.
 For more information, please click on the folder and navigate to the README.md file.

+Web Crawler
+-

+First Javascript Project.
+Please navigate to the README.md file inside the resepctive folder for more information.

 (ﾉ*ФωФ)ﾉ **Thank you for reading** (ﾉ*ФωФ)ﾉ